-VOTER CONTROL NUMBER The undersigned hereby appoints Stephen Nieman and Richard Foley proxy, with full as the undersigned at the Annual Meeting of the Stockholders of the Alaska Air Grou 2006 in the William M. Allen Theater at the Museum of Flight in Seattle, WA, and any forth herein and upon such other matters as may properly come before the meeting, a statement for said meeting, receipt of which is acknowledged. p, Inc. scheduled to be held at 2 p.m. on Tuesday, May 16, adjournment or postponement thereof, upon the matters set
+VOTER CONTROL NOMBER The undersigned hereby appoints Stephen Nieman and Richard Foley proxy, with full power of substitution, to vote with the same force and effect as the undersigned at the Annual Meeting of the Stockholders of the Alaska Air Group, Inc. scheduled to be held at 2 p.m. on Tuesday, May 16, 2006 in the William M. Allen Theater at the Museum of Flight in Seattle, WA, and any adjournment or postponement thereof, upon the matters set forth herein and upon such other matters as may properly come before the meeting, all in accordance with the notice and accompanying proxy statement for said meeting, receipt of which is acknowledged.